With Treatment

 Services provided:

-Santa Barbara Cottage Hospital Cottage Residential Center is a residential rehab center in Santa Barbara, California that is located in the 93101 zip code.
-Santa Barbara Cottage Hospital Cottage Residential Center provides residential treatment for substance abuse.
-It provides trauma counseling, brief intervention services and DBT.
+Santa Barbara Cottage Hospital Cottage Residential Center is a residential substance use rehab facility in Santa Barbara, California that is situated in the 93101 zip code.
+It includes short-term residential treatment and long term rehab.

 Address: 316 West Montecito Street, Santa Barbara, CA 93101 in Santa Barbara County